-"I declared at that moment that I wanted to be a drawer for Disney," said Lehtomaki.
-"And when I went to high school and we were started to look into applying to collages and stuff and I was like, you know I need to study animation, my mom was like, wait you were serious?
-I thought that was like your little kid, "Oh I want to do this when I grow up".
-And I was like no, this has been my life goal."
+"I declared at that moment that I wanted to be a drawer for Disney," Lehtomaki said.
+"And when I went to high school and we were started to look into applying to colleges and stuff and I was like, 'You know, I need to study animation,' my mom was like, 'Wait you were serious?
+I thought that was like your little kid, [as in] oh, I want to do this when I grow up.'
+And I was like, 'No, this has been my life goal.'"

 When she did go looking for a college, she didn't have to go too far.

-"Pixar had a website and they had a list of recommended school and they had two lists, artistic and technique and the University of Washington was at the top of the list for technical schools."
+"Pixar had a website and they had a list of recommended school and they had two lists, artistic and technique, and the University of Washington was at the top of the list for technical schools," she said.